-- Overseeing the day to day operation of the school's SEND policy. - Coordinating provision for children with special educational needs. - Liaising with and advising other teachers. - Managing Teaching Assistants in their running of interventions and supporting children with SEND. - Overseeing the progress/ records of all children with SEND. - Liaising with parents of children with SEND. - Attending local cluster meetings and training regarding SEND to then share with school staff.
-This can form part of in-school training or to update staff on local changes and examples of best practice. - Liaising with external agencies including the LA's support, Advisory Teaching Service, Speech and Language Therapy, Educational Psychology Services, Health and Social Services, and voluntary bodies.
+- Overseeing the day-to-day operation of the school's SEND policy. - Coordinating provision for children with special educational needs. - Liaising with and advising other teachers. - Managing Teaching Assistants in their running of interventions and supporting children with SEND. - Overseeing the progress/ records of all children with SEND. - Liaising with parents of children with SEND. - Attending local cluster meetings and training regarding SEND to then share with school staff.
+This can form part of in-school training or to update staff on local changes and examples of best practice. - Liaising with external agencies including the LA's support, Advisory Teaching Service, Speech and Language Therapy, Educational Psychology Services, Health and Social Services, and voluntary bodies to both support children's specific needs and to arrange relevant training for staff. - Monitoring the experience of pupils with SEND, including their engagement with school, involvement in extra-curricular activities and feedback via pupil voice questionnaires.